-The ethanol plants that can be converted to use Gevo's proprietary GIFT system for producing isobutanol are situated among the farms and corn fields.
+The production facilities Gevo expects to build to produce ethanol or isobutanol are situated among the farms and corn fields.
 These same farms will supply the feedstock to the plants that will produce Gevo's advanced renewable fuels, meaning that suppliers don't have to truck their crops over long distances to deliver them to the plant.
-In Luverne, Minnesota, where Gevo operates its pilot isobutanol plant, many of the farmers are near enough to haul their trailers full of harvested corn with a tractor, instead of a highway-ready tractor-trailer.
+In Luverne, Minnesota, where Gevo operates its development facility, many of the farmers are near enough to haul their trailers full of harvested corn with a tractor, instead of a highway-ready tractor-trailer.

 As an added benefit, many of these farmers also become Gevo's customers as well.
-Gevo's process yields a high-protein animal feed, which many farmers surrounding the Luverne facility purchase to feed the livestock they keep on their farms.
-This feed reduces the starch intake for the livestock, resulting in leaner, healthier animals who produce less gas, such as burps and flatulence, as a result of their diet.
+Gevo's process yields high-value nutrition products, including protein-rich animal feed that many farmers surrounding the facility purchase to feed the livestock they keep on their farms.
+This feed reduces the starch intake for the livestock, which is thought to result in leaner, healthier animals that produce less gas, such as burps and flatulence, as a result of their diet.
 While those cow burps-enteric fermentation in animals-may seem small, those emissions account for 28 percent of the agriculture emissions overall in the U.S., according the EPA Inventory of U.S. Greenhouse Gas Emissions and Sinks, 1990-2006 (2008).
 Reducing this methane output is still another GHG emission reduction.